tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-As part of ongoing research into Asteroid Retrieval in the CR3BP, the Fortran Asteroid Retrieval Toolkit provides the basic computational tools to find Easily Retrievable Objects (EROs) for a given database of Near-Earth Objects, as in (Tyler, J., Wittig, A., 2020 \[Preprint\]).
+As part of ongoing research into Asteroid Retrieval in the CR3BP, the Fortran Asteroid Retrieval Toolkit provides the basic computational tools to find Easily Retrievable Objects (EROs) for a given database of Near-Earth Objects.
 Several tools, written largely in Fortran, are included:

 * The Fortran Asteroid Prefilter: Takes a given NEO database and filters it according to a Hohmann transfer approximation to obtain _retrieval candidates_.
 * The Fortran Asteroid Retrieval Tool: Takes a given list of _retrieval candidates_ and optimises their transfers for minimum transfer velocity and whether the object can be considered an ERO.